Awful/Awful.app/README.md

 1. Clone the repository: `git clone https://github.com/AwfulDevs/Awful.git`
 2. Open Xcode project and build away: `cd Awful && open Awful.xcodeproj`

+Debug builds, beta builds, and release builds each appear as separate apps (they have different bundle identifiers and display names).
+To build for the App Store, change the scheme to "Awful App Store", then choose `Archive` from the `Product` menu.

 There are no required dependencies for building Awful; all third-party libraries are included.

 There are optional dependencies for building Awful.
 You only need them if you're working on the relevant part of the app.
 Once a dependency is installed, simply build the Xcode project and the relevant files will be regenerated.